 Some findings suggest the following treatments and self-care steps may help lessen the discomfort.

-Massage, 48 hours after workout seems to work best.
-To massage our muscles, we apply some oil or lotion to the area and knead, squeeze, and gently shake your muscles.
+Massaging during the 48 hours following workout seems to work best.
+To massage our muscles, we apply some oil or lotion to the affected area and knead, squeeze, and gently shake the muscles.

 Using a foam roller right after a workout may also help head off a bad case of DOMS.